 MonitoringBenthic Community Characterization and Monitoring

-The Cordell Bank National Marine Sanctuary, in partnership with the National Oceanic and Atmospheric Administration (NOAA) Fisheries Laboratory in Santa Cruz, the U.S. Geologic Survey (USGS), California Academy of Sciences and the California Department of Fish and Game, has initiated a long-term study to classify habitats and monitor fishes and macro-invertebrates on and around Cordell Bank.
+The Cordell Bank National Marine Sanctuary, in partnership with the National Oceanic and Atmospheric Administration (NOAA) Fisheries Laboratory in Santa Cruz, the U.S. Geologic Survey (USGS), California Academy of Sciences and the California Department of Fish and Game, conducted a study to classify habitats and monitor fishes and macro-invertebrates on and around Cordell Bank.
 Benthic transects were monitored annually from 2002 to 2005.
 The sanctuary plans to continue the monitoring program in the future; however, this is dependent upon funding levels.